DP Compress: a Model Compression Scheme for Generating Efficient Deep Potential Models: Methods

-We first construct an environment matrix $\tilde{\mathcal{R}}^i$ to characterize the environment of a given atom $i$, which is illustrated in Fig.~\ref{fig:workflow}(a).
-Additionally, for each pair distance $r_{ij}$, we introduce a weighting function $s(r_{ij})$, which decays smoothly to zero as $r_{ij}$ approaches the cutoff $r_c$.
-The use of $s(r_{ij})$ enforces a continuous evolution when atoms enter/exit the neighborhood of $i$ by describing the atomic coordinates $\bm{r}_{ij}=(x_{ij}, y_{ij}, z_{ij})$ with a 4-vector $(s(r_{ij}), s(r_{ij})x_{ij}, s(r_{ij})y_{ij}, s(r_{ij})z_{ij})$, which then undergoes a normalization procedure.
-Furthermore, by utilizing the data sampled from the training set, we calculate the mean value and standard deviation of each element in the 4-vector.
-To be specific, for the first element $s(r_{ij})$, we subtract the mean value and divide the result by the standard deviation, and we collect all of the data and denote the whole map as $\hat{s}(r_{ij})$.
-For the remaining three elements, since they are equivalent under arbitrary spatial rotation operations, we divide them by their overall standard deviation.
-After the above procedures, we denote the resulting 4-vector as $\tilde{\bm{r}}_{ij}$, which is then used to define the environment matrix $\tilde{\mathcal{R}}^i$.
+We first construct an environment matrix $\tilde{\mathcal{R}}^i$ to characterize the environment of a given atom $i$, which is illustrated in Fig.~\ref{fig:workflow}(a). \MC{In order to obtain $\tilde{\mathcal{R}}^i$, for each pair distance $r_{ij}$, we introduce a weighting function $s(r_{ij})$ with the form of} \MC{ } \MC{Here $r_{cs}$ is a smooth cutoff that allows $\tilde{\mathcal{R}}^i$ to smoothly decay to zero} as $r_{ij}$ approaches the cutoff $r_c$.
+The use of $s(r_{ij})$ enforces a continuous evolution when atoms enter/exit the neighborhood of $i$ by describing the atomic coordinates $\bm{r}_{ij}=(x_{ij}, y_{ij}, z_{ij})$ with a 4-vector $(s(r_{ij}), s(r_{ij})x_{ij}, s(r_{ij})y_{ij}, s(r_{ij})z_{ij})$, which then undergoes a normalization procedure. \MC{The normalization procedure is explained as follows: First, the data sampled from the training set.
+Second, we calculate the mean value and standard deviation of each element in the 4-vector.
+To be specific, for the first element $s(r_{ij})$, we subtract the mean value $\overline{s(r_{ij})}$ and divide the result by the standard deviation of $s(r_{ij})$ , which is labelled as $\sigma(s(r_{ij}))$.
+Third, we collect all of the data and denote the whole map as $\hat{s}(r_{ij}):$ For the remaining three elements, since they are equivalent under arbitrary spatial rotation operations, we divide them by their overall standard deviation $\sigma_{all}$.
+Note that $s(r_{ij})x_{ij},\ s(r_{ij})y_{ij}$ and $s(r_{ij})z_{ij}$ are put together to calculate the standard deviation $\sigma_{all}$: